RosterElf Logo

 Competency verification

-How to assess and confirm worker competency after training.
+How to assess and confirm a worker can apply their training before working unsupervised.

 Record keeping